Teekay Tankers (TNK)

 Mikkel Seidelin, Chief Commercial Officer

-Rohit Kapoor, Ship Management
+Rohit Kapoor, Head of Ship Management

 AI Analysis | Feedback